Ibrahim Suleiman Adnan Adam Harun: Arrest and legal battle

-Legal battle
+Harun then fled Libya immediately, boarding refugee ship Excelsior which carried 1200 North African refugees from an island on the Mediterranean Sea to Taranto, Italy on June 24, 2011.
+On board, he proclaimed himself to be an al-Qaeda member, attacked law enforcement officers and was arrested.
+In Italy, the government conducted three days of audio-recorded interviews in the presence of an Italian judge and defense counsel.

 Tom Hays, of the Associated Press, reported that Harun confessed to playing a role in the 2003 firefight when he was in Italian custody.

+Harun was indicted in the United States on February 21, 2012.
+On July 5, 2012, the Naples Court of Appeals found the defendant extraditable, pursuant to the bilateral extradition treaty between the United States and Italy.
+The Italian Minister of Justice ordered his extradition on September 14, 2012, to face the charges in the Eastern District of New York.
+He was extradited to US on October 4, 2012, and arrainged in federal court in Brooklyn the next day.

 There was concern over Harun's sanity, but experts in mental health testified that he had the basic mental competency to stand trial.

 Nevertheless, he is reported to have insisted he was a "warrior", and tried to insist he should be tried in the Guantanamo military commission system.
 He is reported to have refused to appear in court or discuss his case with his lawyers, because he was not being tried in Guantanamo.

+His trial lasted two weeks, but it only took his jury two hours to reach their verdict and found him guilty on March 16, 2017.
+Harun was convicted of all five counts, which included conspiracy to murder U.S. nationals; conspiracy to bomb a U.S. government facility; conspiracy to provide material support to a foreign terrorist organization, al-Qaeda; providing and attempting to provide material support to al-Qaeda; and use of explosives in connection with a felony offense.

-His trial lasted two weeks, but it only took his jury two hours to reach their verdict.
-He was sentenced to life in prison in 2018.
-As of 2023, Harun is serving his life sentence at ADX Florence, a federal supermax prison in Florence, Colorado.
+He was sentenced to life in prison on February 16, 2018.
+As of 2024, Harun is serving his life sentence at ADX Florence, a federal supermax prison near Florence, Colorado.

 Law Professor Karen Greenberg, the author of several books on Guantanamo, described Harun's case as significant, as it showed how trials in civilian courts could be successful, in contrast to the long delays, and confusion, when suspects were tried, in Guantanamo military commissions.